 It seems so simplistic.
 So easy, that it was almost like a waste of time.
 Why bother to speak words of encouragement to a perfect stranger?

 When we see a fellow Mom struggling, let’s not waste energy judging her.
 Or even silently cheering her on.
 Let’s offer her just a small bit of encouragement.
 You never know when your casual words spoken in passing can mean the world to someone else.

-So many times we speak of random acts of kindness as if we need to spend money on the next person in line in order to spread joy.
-But in a world full of “stuff,” where people are so hungry for simplicity, it makes sense that small connections of kindness can make such a difference.
+We often hear about “random acts of kindness” in relation to buying for the next guy in line.
+But I don’t believe you have to spend money to spread joy.
+In a world full of “stuff,” where people are hungry for simplicity, it makes sense that small words of kindness can make such a difference.

 You may have heard the quote “Humility is not thinking less of yourself, but thinking of yourself less.”

-I would make the argument that you could replace the word “humility” with the word “kindness” and still have a valid statement.
+I would argue that you can replace the word “humility” with the word “kindness” and still have a valid statement.

 We are all busy, probably busier than most of us really need to be.
 If you want to have more kindness in your life, you can’t just hope for the best.
 You have to actively look for ways to show it.

 There are a million ways to show acts of kindness!
 Here are a few ideas that don’t cost a dime.